πŸŽ„ Get 20% off from our JavaScript course for the holidays! πŸŽ„

 Use ? and : to create a ternary operator Execute code

 So what does this mean exactly?
 It means that eligible should have the value of β€œyes”, in case age is greater than 21.
-If it is less than 21, it will have the value of β€œno”.
+If it's less than 21, it'll have the value of β€œno”.
 We can also simply assign a comparison to a variable to create a boolean flag.
 So in the above example, if we only need a true or false value for the eligible, we can simply say the following:

 Copied to clipboard!